Implementing a secure high-availability network infrastructure with a dedicated DMZ based on the Check Point NGFW

 dmz

-and go to the NAT tab. - Activate Add automatic address translation rules, select Hide from the drop-down list and enable Hide behind gateway.
+and navigate to the NAT tab. - Enable Add automatic address translation rules, select Hide from the drop-down list, and then enable Hide behind gateway.

 Net_10.160.2.0